javanejones/Pandas-Tutorial/README.md

 # Pandas-Tutorial

+## Python Pandas
+*****
+###this Event

+### In this  course, you’ll learn to load and manipulate excel files in python.
+### You’ll first learn to read an excel file and work simple code to pull specific data you need for your analysis.
+### Join me for a fun interactive workshop that will get you on your way to using python pandas.

+### What you will learn:
+-	What is python pandas?
+-	What are data frames?
+-	How to manipulate excel files using python.
+-	And much more!

+### There are two ways to access the materials for this Lunch & Learn:
+-	If you are comfortable running Jupyter Notebooks on your own computer: Go to https://github.com/javanejones/Pandas-Tutorial.
+Click on the green "Code" button, and then Download Zip.
+Open Anaconda Navigator and choose either Jupyter Lab or Jupyter Notebook.
+Navigate to the folder you downloaded.
+Open mss.ipynb.
+-	To access the materials online: Go to colab.research.google.com, select GitHub, search for javanejones/Pandas-Tutorial.
+Select mss.ipynb.
+Best Option!!

 ## Welcome to quick tutorial of python pandas

 - Pandas is one of the most commonly used Python packages/libraries for data science.<br><br>